PRESS

 Reflects our identity

 We’ve been fond of our old logo since Natel CTO and co-founder Abe Schneider created it in 2009, but over the past 15 years, Natel has evolved, and we wanted our logo to reflect that growth.
 From the beginning Natel has been dedicated to making hydropower better for rivers.
 The original logo is a reference to Natel’s first turbine shape, and while it incorporates waveforms that evoke flowing water, it does not highlight Natel’s FishSafe™ designs.
-In creating a new logo we wanted to carry forward the wave forms and our signature “Nateal” color from the original logo, reference the curved blade shapes that make fish safety possible, and create a symbol that captures the work we do at the intersection of rivers, fish, and hydropower.
+In creating a new logo we wanted to carry forward the wave forms and our signature “Nateal” color from the original logo, reference the curved blade shapes that improve fish passage, and create a symbol that captures the work we do at the intersection of rivers, fish, and hydropower.

 Embraces innovation